cilium/cilium/Documentation/network/servicemesh/installation.rst

             $ cilium status

-Hubble CLI is also used to observe the traffic in later steps.
+It is also recommended that you :ref:`install Hubble CLI<hubble_cli_install>` which will be used used to observe the traffic in later steps.

-.. include:: ../../gettingstarted/hubble-install.rst